xmtp/xmtp-dot-org/docs/faq.md

 XMTP provides perceptibly real-time message delivery and retrieval.
 The network does not provide service level guarantees.

-### Is there a way to get a list of all current XMTP-enabled wallets ?
+### Is there a way to get a list of all current XMTP-enabled wallets?

-We don't provide a direct method to fetch all XMTP-enabled wallet addresses in bulk.
-However, you could consider utilizing a third-party service like Airstack.
-They have compiled an extensive list of XMTP addresses by querying our canMessage API over time at a rate that avoids hitting the limits.
-This approach could be a time-efficient alternative for you.
+XMTP doesn't provide a direct method to fetch all XMTP-enabled wallet addresses in bulk.
+You might consider using a third-party service to do so instead of building the functionality yourself.

+For example, services like [Airstack](https://www.airstack.xyz/) and [Blaze](https://www.withblaze.app/) have compiled extensive lists of XMTP addresses by querying the XMTP `canMessage` API over time at a rate that avoids hitting the limits.

 ### Does XMTP support group chat?